 Spectrum of Psychiatric Disorders revealed by Artificial Intelligence and Big Data

-Yahata et al. (2014)5 successfully developed an ASD classifier with 85% accuracy for three Japanese sites and a marked generalization capability with 75% accuracy for the USA ABIDE dataset.5 A machine-learning algorithm, which consisted of a nested feature selection by L1-SCCA and cross validation by sparse logistic regression, only selected 16 functional connections (FCs) from 9,730 FCs among 140 brain regions.
-The same algorithm was also applied to schizophrenia, MDD, and OCD with comparable performances.
+Yahata et al. (2016)13 successfully developed an ASD classifier with 85% accuracy for three Japanese sites and a marked generalization capability with 75% accuracy for the USA ABIDE dataset.13 A machine-learning algorithm, which consisted of a nested feature selection by L1-SCCA and cross validation by sparse logistic regression, only selected 16 functional connections (FCs) from 9,730 FCs among 140 brain regions.
+The same algorithm was also applied to schizophrenia, MDD, and OCD with comparable performances (Table 6, and the computer code is available here).
 The four classifiers selected about 60 FCs, and 1,000 samples were hierarchically grouped within these 60-FC coordinates into five clusters.
 The hierarchical structure turned out to be ((((ASD, healthy), SCZ), OCD), MDD), and each cluster corresponded to diagnostic labels with 51–85% accuracy; the overall distribution of the samples formed a spectrum with significant overlaps among disorders.

 - Shibata K, Watanabe T, Sasaki Y, and Kawato M: Perceptual learning incepted by decoded fMRI neurofeedback without stimulus presentation, Science, 334, 1413-1415 (2011)

 - Megumi F, Yamashita A, Kawato M, and Imamizu H: Functional MRI neurofeedback training on connectivity between two regions induces long-lasting changes in intrinsic functional network.
 Front Hum Neurosci 9, 160 (2015).